We’re always asking the question what does this mean in a larger context #RDA24

 STEVE: Those of us who’ve seen the Bloomberg financial screens, we know that they’re constantly updated with information, and of course Bloomberg publishes long form text and photo stories, but I imagine not so many of your colleagues would be familiar with working in audio.
 So let’s talk about how you bring them out into the audio How do you brief them kind of things do you talk to them about when you’ve chosen them to talk about their story that week?

-What’s the arc of the conversation.
-We prep them about what we want to ask… not too many details, not very detailed, but just enough to get them going… then it’s just a conversation that.
+It does require some preparation so we do have a conversation with the reporter beforehand, like a pre-interview.
+The producers usually do that.
+From that conversation they extract the most interesting element and try to find the story arc of the conversation.
+We prep them about what we want to ask… not too many details, not very detailed, but just enough to get them going.
+Then it’s just a conversation after that.

 STEVE: You’re very lucky to have such a team.